Geography: Laws of geography

-Additionally, several variations or amendments to these laws exist within the literature, although not as well supported.
+Additionally, several variations or amendments to these laws have been proposed in the literature, though they are less well supported.
 For example, one paper proposed an amended version of Tobler's first law of geography, referred to in the text as the Tobler–von Thünen law, which states: "Everything is related to everything else, but near things are more related than distant things, as a consequence of accessibility."

 Sub-disciplines

 Geography is a branch of inquiry that focuses on spatial information on Earth.
-It is an extremely broad topic and can be broken down multiple ways.
+It is an extremely broad topic and can be broken down in multiple ways.
 There have been several approaches to doing this spanning at least several centuries, including "four traditions of geography" and into distinct branches.
 The Four traditions of geography are often used to divide the different historical approach theories geographers have taken to the discipline.
 In contrast, geography's branches describe contemporary applied geographical approaches.

 Four traditions

 Geography is an extremely broad field.
 Because of this, many view the various definitions of geography proposed over the decades as inadequate.
 To address this, William D. Pattison proposed the concept of the "Four traditions of Geography" in 1964.
 These traditions are the Spatial or Locational Tradition, the Man-Land or Human-Environment Interaction Tradition (sometimes referred to as Integrated geography), the Area Studies or Regional Tradition, and the Earth Science Tradition.
 These concepts are broad sets of geography philosophies bound together within the discipline.
-They are one of many ways geographers organize the major sets of thoughts and philosophies within the discipline.
+They are one of many ways in which geographers organize the major sets of thought and philosophy within the discipline.